Research Area and Mission

 Some of our research is not directly linked to one of these themes, but concerns the development and analysis of mathematical programming or computer science methods that are more widely applicable.

 A new research theme is health care logistics.
-This is a joint initiative with Erasmus Medical Centre and the Institute of Health Policy and Management (iBMG).
+This is a joint initiative with Erasmus Medical Centre and Erasmus School of Health Policy & Management (ESHPM).
 The first PhD student working in this theme started in September 2007.

 - Hoesel, S. van, H.E.
 Romeijn, M.D.
 Romero Morales, and A.P.M.
 Wagelmans, (2005).
 Integrated lot sizing in serial supply chains with production capacities, Management Science, 51, 1706-1719.